 Go back to your prepping plan and start with short-term disaster scenarios that are more likely and gradually work your prepping checklist out so you are protected for longer and more protracted scenarios.

-- 2.25 GALLON CAPACITY- The portable Big Berkey Purification System effortlessly purifies water for about 1-4 people each day.
-Add additional Black Berkey Purification Elements (the Big Berkey System can hold a maximum of four) to increase the flow rate.
+- 2.25 GALLON CAPACITY- The portable Big Berkey System effortlessly filters water for about 1-4 people each day.
+Add additional Black Berkey Elements, sold in sets of 2, to increase the flow rate (the Big Berkey System can hold a maximum of 4 Black Berkey Elements).
 The system is just 19.25” tall and 8.5” in diameter.

 - Big Berkey or similar gravity-fed water filter (capacity 3.25 gallons).
 It doesn’t get much easier than this.
 The capacity in only one of these units might not be enough for a family of 4 in the summer though so plan accordingly.
 You can also buy the filters and make your own water filter much cheaper.